 Historic image digitisation at Sutton Hoo

-This winter images from the archive at Sutton Hoo are going to be digitised in their entirety for the first time.
+Over the winter of 2019/2020 images from the archive at Sutton Hoo were digitised in their entirety for the first time.
 The images, captured by Mercie Lack and Barbara Wagstaff, were taken during the summer of 1939 and provide a remarkable insight into the people and processes behind the excavation of the Great Ship Burial.

 The collection includes original colour prints, an incredible survival from the very earliest days of the use of colour reversal film, and original 35mm Agfa Isopan F negative film.
 The colour prints, as far as research has shown so far, appear to be the earliest surviving original colour photographs of a major archaeological excavation.
 The image collection consists of photograph albums, loose black and white images and negatives.
 The significance of this collection has been reflected in a successful bid for internal funding as part of the National Trust’s Collections Conservation Prioritisation (CCP) programme to both conserve and digitise the images to ensure they survive for future generations.